-During our Last Trip to Walt Disney World we had dinner at one of our favorite restaurants – Chef Art Smith’s Homecomin’ at Disney Springs.
+During a past trip to Walt Disney World, we had dinner at one of our favorite restaurants – Chef Art Smith’s Homecomin’ at Disney Springs.
 We eat there just about every trip as the food is always delicious and the atmosphere is fun.
 This time, though, I noticed something different on the menu… the 1981 Salad.
+It seemed so similar to the 1905 Salad I had at the Columbia Restaurant when I was in Tampa for a conference in college.
+I absolutely loved that salad at the Columbia, so I just had to give this 1981 Salad a shot.
+And boy did it knock my socks off!

-It was everything I had remembered and more!
-This isn’t a light little side salad.
-It is packed with toppings.
+Now, this isn’t a light little side salad.
+It is packed with toppings – lettuce, ham, cheese, tomatoes, and artichokes.
 But it’s the specific combination of ingredients and the big, bold flavor of the dressing that makes this salad so special.
 And while the Worcestershire sauce gives the dressing its unique flavor, the garlic is what gives it the kick of flavor.
 It’s the kind of salad that will require breath mints or gum later, but it’s 100% worth it!

-Chef Art added some spring mix to his version as the original version just calls for iceberg.
+Chef Art’s version adds some spring mix to the original 1905 Salad, which just calls for iceberg.
 He also added artichokes, which I think was brilliant as they add great flavor and are one of my favorite veggies.
-I also think his salad has more toppings in general, so I included more in my recipe.
+I also think his salad has more toppings in general, which is why I included more in my recipe.

+I used iceberg lettuce, but you can add some spring mix!
 Chef Art included some spring mix in his salad, but I just used iceberg in my version.
 I’m usually not a huge iceberg fan, but it just works in the recipe and gives it the crunch it needs.
 And though iceberg doesn’t have much flavor, you won’t need it with the crazy flavorful dressing.
-But feel free to add in some spring mix, if you wish.
+But, feel free to add in some spring mix, if you wish.

-Again, this dressing is bold, so be cautious about just pouring it all in.
+This dressing is bold, so be cautious about just pouring it all in!
 I add some dressing, toss, and taste to get it where I want it.
 It’s always easier to add more than it is to take it away.

-This brings up another thing that I thought I’d share as a recipe developer.
-When an ingredient in a recipe lists the prep part before the ingredient name is means that you’ll need to prep it in that manner before measuring.
+Take careful note of the order of words in the recipe!
+When an ingredient in a recipe lists the prep part before the ingredient name, it means that you’ll need to prep it in that manner before measuring.
 For instance, the recipe calls for “1 cup of julienned Swiss cheese,” so you’ll want to julienne it before measuring.
 If the recipe called for “1 cup of Swiss cheese, julienned,” you’d measure it first, then cut it.
-Does that make sense?
-Educated cooks make better cooks, right?
+I hope that makes sense!
+If not, you can always comment below, and I will answer any and all of your questions!

 Recipe Card